-Example-OK HB 2052 (2023):
+Example-OK HB 2052 (2023), codified as 26 OK Stat § 4-121:

-- This Oklahoma bill, which passed during the 2023 legislative session, adds restrictions to joining multistate list maintenance organizations and, among other restrictions, prohibits SOS from joining any organization that requires notifications to be sent to persons who are eligible but not yet registered where a member or ex-officio member is a non-state representative. - The bill also authorizes the Oklahoma Attorney General to sue a multistate list maintenance organization if that organization shares any data with any entity other than a state that is a member of the organization.
+- This Oklahoma bill, which passed during the 2023 legislative session, adds restrictions to joining multistate list maintenance organizations and, among other restrictions, prohibits the Secretary of State from joining any organization that requires notifications to be sent to persons who are eligible but not yet registered where a member or ex-officio member is a non-state representative. - The bill also authorizes the Oklahoma Attorney General to sue a multistate list maintenance organization if that organization shares any data with any entity other than a state that is a member of the organization.